Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 4

-What Should I Do If My Dog’s Bottom Lip Is Quivering?
+What Should I Do if My Dog’s Bottom Lip Is Quivering?

 If you have noticed your dog’s bottom lip quivering, pay close attention and monitor your dog for any other unusual behaviors.
 Assess the behavior that your dog is displaying alongside a quivering lip.
-If your dog is happy and is behaving in its usual way, it is likely something that shouldn’t cause you any concern.
+If your dog is happy and is behaving in their usual way, it is likely something that shouldn’t cause you any concern.

 veterinarian checking miniature schnauzer dog's teeth

-Image Credit: hedgehog94, Shutterstock
+Image By: hedgehog94, Shutterstock

 • Ensure your dog gets enough mental and physical stimulation every day and interactive playtime with you.